 By KEVIN FREKING and LISA MASCARO

-WASHINGTON (AP) - The Senate passed a stopgap spending bill Thursday that avoids a short-term shutdown and funds the federal government through Feb.
-18 after leaders defused a partisan standoff over federal vaccine mandates.
-The measure now goes to President Joe Biden to be signed into law.
+WASHINGTON (AP) - President Joe Biden on Friday signed into law the stopgap spending bill that will keep the federal government running through Feb.
+18, after congressional leaders defused a partisan standoff over federal vaccine mandates.

-Earlier in the day, congressional leaders announced they had finally reached an agreement to keep the government running for 11 more weeks, generally at current spending levels, while adding $7 billion to aid Afghanistan evacuees.
+Both chambers of Congress passed the legislation Thursday avoiding a short-term shutdown of the government into the weekend.
+The bill keeps the federal government running for 11 more weeks, generally at current spending levels, while adding $7 billion to aid Afghanistan evacuees.